 Anyway, the verb klappen itself slowly evolved, from the mere imitation of a sound, toward what might lead up to the sound.
 And that’s why many prefix versions are today used in the context of folding.
 I mean, not folding laundry, of course.
 A robust, solid folding.
 Like… “moving” things that are solid and have a hinge or something like that.

 - The dad claps the book shut. (lit.)

 - The dad closes the book.

-If you do that with enough force it makes for a really good clapping sound so the verb makes sense here.
-But as I said, it’s become a real verb and just like you can zuklappen the book, you can also aufklappen (open) it, even though that doesn’t really make a sound.
-In essence, klappen is about moving something by a hinge or a fold or something.
+And just like you can zuklappen (close) the book, you can also aufklappen (open) it, even though that doesn’t really make a sound, because the focus of the verb has shifted toward that idea of moving at a hinge, folding.
 And the various prefixes tell us how exactly we “fold” it.

 - “Im Büro ist es soooo heiß… und man kann die Kackfenster nur anklappen.”